Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 ### Create certificates for the Third Party Provider (TPP) App (Client Certificates for each TPP)

-Each certificate must have one key and signed with a root CA previously created.
+Each certificate must have one key that is signed with a previously created root certificate authority.
 These configuration files below are provided as examples.

 | tpp1.cnf |
 | ----------- |